null-open-security-community/null-open-security-community.github.io/_posts/2021-09-20-null-study-groups.md

 title: null Study Groups - Learning Security & Building Networks
 ---

 [null](https://null.community) is one of the most active, open security communities since 2010.
 One of the main objectives for null is spreading information security awareness.
-Keeping that aim in mind, null has started null Study Groups.</p>
+Keeping that aim in mind, null has started null Study Groups.

 ## About null Study Groups